The soft egg. The soft guac. The crispy rösti. A texture match made in heaven.

 Grate sweet potatoes with a normal box grater.

-Add potato into a bowl.
+Add the grated potato into a bowl.
 Crack in 3 eggs.
 Add a handful of chopped parsley, a handful of chopped spring onions and a teaspoon of crushed chillies.
 Season with salt, pepper and olive oil.
 Mix everything together.

 Guac time.
 Scoop the flesh out of two avocados.
 Mash it up in a bowl.
 Add a handful of chopped chives, the juice of a lemon and season with salt, pepper and olive oil.
 Mix everything together and set aside.